code-warrior/git-workshop/git-workshop.md

 ## Merging

-See Vincent Driessen’s  [A Successfuly Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/) for a more thorough discussion on good branching methodologies.
+See Vincent Driessen’s [A Successful Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/) for a more thorough discussion on good branching methodologies.

 ---